raj-prince/gcscfuse/README.md

 # gcscfuse
-C++ implementation of fuse offering of gcsfuse.
+C++ implementation of fuse offering for Google Cloud Storage.